Skip to main content

 Download Form G and the Notes on Completing Form G on the tribunal website.

-If you rent from a letting agency, write the landlord's details in section 3 and the letting agency's details in section 4.
+If you rent from a letting agency, you can also write the letting agency's details in section 4.

 In section 7a, write 'rule 103'.